zakaria-bali/t-shop/README.md

 ## Instructions

-1. First, navigate to the project directory.
+1. First, navigate to the project directory and Install the project dependencies by executing the following command in your terminal:
+`$ npm install`

 2. Run the mock API server by executing the following command in your terminal: